Guidelines for Authors

 Title page

-This author will be responsible for communicating with the journal during the review process and after publication.
-If your research was supported by funding, include the name of the funding organization and the grant number.
+This author shall be responsible for communicating with the journal during the review process and after publication.

 Abstract and Keywords

-Abstract: Provide a structured abstract of 200 to 350 words.
+Abstract: Provide a structured abstract of 200 to 350 words, although in the case of a review, a structured abstract is not necessary.
 Minimize the use of abbreviations and do not cite references in the abstract.
 Reports of randomized controlled trials should follow the CONSORT extension for abstracts.
-The abstract must include the following subtitles:
+An abstract should include the following subtitles:

 Background: the context and purpose of the study

-Methods: how the study was performed, and which statistical tests were used.
-In this section is important to state the type of the study design, place of research, sample (participants), measured variables and statistical analysis.
+Methods: how the study was conducted and which statistical tests were used.
+In this section, state the type of study design, place of study, relevant dates (including periods of recruitment, exposure, follow-up and data collection), sample (participants), measured variables and study tools.

 Results: the main findings (the main results of the study)